onflow/flow-go/pkg/language/docs/language.md

 //
 account.storage[Counter] <- create Counter(count: 0)

-account.types[Counter]  //stores the type definition of Counter
 ```

 ## Transactions

+> 🚧 Status: The usage of external types is not implemented yet.

 Transactions are objects that are signed by one or more [accounts](#accounts) and are sent to the chain to interact with it.
-Transactions can do some things that normal contracts cannot, like writing to account storage.

 Transactions are structured as such: